araobp/sensor-network/README.md

 - [Servo motor actuator block (TowerPro sg90)](./servomotor.X)
  - [pin assignment](./doc/servomotor_pin.png)

+Note: calibrating HMC5883L is a little hard.
+I read the data sheet that shows how to calibrate it.

 ## Working with Node-RED

 All the blocks just use USB as an interface to IoT gateway, so it is very easy to integrate these blocks with Node-RED.